 “Darn!
 My inhaler is out and I am going to have to call today, a Sunday, to get a refill…”

 Spring is here!
 And that means asthma season is back, and with the nicer weather, pollen counts are high.
 Flowers are wonderful and the trees beautiful, but if you are like me, some of those plants have your number.
-The beautiful smells come with itchy eyes, sneezes, and for some, a serious amount of wheezing.
+The beautiful smells come with itchy eyes, sneezes and for some, a serious amount of wheezing.

 Fortunately, a couple of tricks can really help maximize an asthma spray’s value.

-The trick is to use a ‘spacer’, and the simplest is a rolled up piece of paper, to about a one inch diameter.
-Tuck the sprayer in the far end, wrap your lips around the outside of the other end, and take your leisure squeezing and breathing!
-The tube holds the mist in place for a few seconds, letting you better coordinate your inhalation and improve substantially the amount of drug you get to where it is needed.
+The trick is to use a "spacer."
+You can purchase one, but you can also make one out of a rolled-up piece of paper that's about an inch diameter.
+Tuck the sprayer in the far end, wrap your lips around the outside of the other end and take your leisure squeezing and breathing!
+The tube holds the mist in place for a few seconds, letting you better coordinate your inhalation and help more of drug you get to where it is needed.